alexey-tyurin/fine-tuning-gpt/README.md

 This project addresses this challenge by fine-tuning models to better recognize 40 different hospitality-related intents.

+## 🤗 VagueIntent: Hospitality Intent Classification Challenge

+The datasets from this project are available on HuggingFace as part of the **[VagueIntent: Hospitality Intent Classification Challenge](https://huggingface.co/collections/atyurin/vagueintent-hospitality-intent-classification-challenge-681ba6c4ac8f308d1b7f8)** collection.

+VagueIntent is a specialized collection designed to improve intent classification for hospitality chatbots working with ambiguous guest queries.
+This collection was created to help the GenAI community tackle the challenging problem of understanding guest intentions when they communicate indirectly.

+The collection contains two companion datasets:

+1. **[VagueIntent-Train](https://huggingface.co/datasets/atyurin/VagueIntent-Train)** (400 samples): AI-generated vague user prompts paired with correct intent mappings for fine-tuning language models like GPT-4o-mini.
+Each sample represents one of 40 distinct hospitality intents that are deliberately challenging to classify due to indirect language, euphemisms, and lack of explicit keywords.
+This dataset uses the `tests400.jsonl` file from this repository.

+2. **[VagueIntent-Eval](https://huggingface.co/datasets/atyurin/VagueIntent-Eval)** (100 samples): A separate evaluation dataset, designed specifically for benchmarking the performance improvements after fine-tuning.
+This dataset uses the `evals100.jsonl` file from this repository.

+Both datasets include challenging real-world hospitality scenarios where guests communicate their needs indirectly - from requesting late check-outs to inquiring about dietary options - without using obvious intent-signaling language.
+Each vague message is paired with its correct intent mapping among 40 predefined hospitality-specific intents.

+This collection addresses a critical gap in hospitality AI: understanding what guests want when they don't clearly state it.
+Ideal for researchers and developers working to improve chatbot performance in the hospitality industry.

 ## 💼 Benefits of this project

 - **Complete Fine-tuning Workflow**: Working code for synthetic data generation, fine-tuning, evaluation